shenzhou05/SRP-Chinese-Translation/HDRI-Sky.md

 The **HDRI Sky Volume** component override controls settings you can use to set up an HDRI Sky.
 An HDRI Sky is a simple sky representation that uses a cubemap texture.
 This component also enables you to define how HDRP updates the indirect lighting the sky generates in the Scene.

+Tip: [Unity HDRI Pack](https://assetstore.unity.com/packages/essentials/beta-projects/unity-hdri-pack-72511) is available on the Unity Asset Store and provides 7 pre-converted (1024×2014 resolution) HDR Cubemaps ready for use within your Project.

 To use this type of sky.
 You must first add it to a Volume and set that Volume’s **Visual Environment** component override’s **Sky Type** to **HDRI Sky.** For details on how to do this, see the [Visual Environment](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/HDRP-Visual-Environment) documentation.

 ![](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/Pages/HDRP/Images/SceneSettingsHDRISky1.png)